craig8196/the-river-protocol/README.md

 **Connection IDs:**
 Originally I was going to use a 16 octet UUID to identify traffic to an endpoint.
 However, given that lookups must be performed on even spoofed messages and the power of an attacker is greater than that of a server, I think that even an 8 octet identifier is overkill.
 Four octets give us the ability to easily extract the number and easily check against a map;
-with (2**32)-1 possible combinations (zero omitted) there should be enough space for a single endpoint without making it too easy to spoof connection IDs.
+with (2**31)-1 possible combinations (zero omitted, upper bit reserved) there should be enough space for a single endpoint without making it too easy to spoof connection IDs.
 Attempts at spoofing of connection IDs should be expected.
 Also, this utilizes less space in the packet.